Moniv9/predict-diabetes/README.md

-# Predict Diabetes (Test Project)
+# Predict Diabetes (Test/experimental Project)

-The system is designed to be a screening tool and should be used in conjunction with professional medical advice
+The system is designed to be a screening test tool for experiment and should be used in conjunction with professional medical advice

 Diabetes Prediction System - Core Logic Explained